-Manchester Academy has specialist staff and buys in expertise such as:
+Manchester Academy buys in expertise resources such as:

 - Speech and Langauge Therapists

 - Occupational Therapists

 - Educational Psychologists

 - Art Therapists

 In some cases, these experts may support in delivering specialist training to staff and departments.

 How are students with additional needs encouraged to take part in the wider school offer and learning opportunities?